 Definition - What does Anhydramnios mean?

-Anhydramnios is defined as the absence of the amniotic fluid (liquor amnii) which is normally contained within the bag of waters and surrounds the fetus.
+Anhydramnios is the absence of the amniotic fluid which is normally contained within the bag of waters and surrounds the fetus.
 Any condition that involves a tear in the placenta or is related to oligohydramnios, can result in anhydramnios.
 Oligohydramnios is the lack of adequate amniotic fluid.
 Ruptured or leaked membranes, impaired placental function, or abnormalities in the developing fetus’s kidneys or urinary tract can interfere with the production of amniotic fluid.
+Anhydramnios also increases the likelihood of miscarriage.

 FertilitySmarts explains Anhydramnios